kritikumari777/Todo-Application-CRUD/README.md

-Todo-Application to do CRUD operation
+Todo-Application to do CRUD operation.
 I have used JavaScript, HTML, CSS, Bootstap, local server to store data